menacit/practical_cryptography_course/07-sym_crypt_tools.md

 - Standard for encryption at the block layer
 - "Full Disk Encryption" on Linux
 - Supports multiple "keyslots"
-- Typically used via the "cryptsetup" utility
+- Typically used via the "cryptsetup" CLI utility

 ![bg right:30%](images/07-train.jpg)